Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I don't know who his uncle is.
-Well, i will what I will say to that is you look at the level of competition, the time frame, and, of course, the sport is little bit different now because, compared to what it was in the 70s, 80s, you know, and that tends to be the case as you go further and further back, which when I go further and further back to the very early days, the early nineteen hundred s the nineteen twenty s yeah hell, even the 1800s, I can go back to the 1800s, realistically speaking.
+Well, i will what I will say to that is you look at the level of competition, the time frame, and, of course, the sport is little bit different now. compared to what it was in the 80s you know and that tends to be the case as you go further and further back which when i go further and further back to the very early days early the 1920s yeah hell even the can go back to the realistically speaking

 Speaker

-What I will say is we're in, the sport is almost different just in terms of the way it's competed.
-But also, you got to think about it from the standpoint, we're now in the four-bill era.
-So Danny Garcia has competed in the four-bill era.
-So when we think world champion, it's a world champion in the four-bill era. you know So in that case, you can win one title.
+like What I will say is we're in the sport is almost different just in terms of the way it's competed.
+But also, you got to think about it from the standpoint we're now in the four bill era.
+So Danny Garcia has competed in a four bill era.
+So when we think world champion, it's world champion in the four built era You know, go in that case, you can win one title in each division and you'll be a multidivision champion.
+It's a lot easier.
+As opposed to back in the day where there was only one championship, an undisputed championship, and you had to get that.

 Speaker

-in each division and you'll be a multi-division champion as opposed to back in the day where there was only one chipmanship and undispued championship championship and you had to get that and certainly if you were able to pick up that title then you beat the man that beat the man from a lineal perspective you know so that's what i'll throw out there as well but danny garcia hell of a career as mentioned but okay i was just I thought that would be a fun question because just thought of it out time.
+And certainly if you were able to pick up that title, able win. then you beat the man that beat the man from a lineal perspective you know so that's what i'll throw out there as well but danny garcia hell of a career as mentioned Okay.
+I thought that would be a fun question because just thought of it out of the top.
 I have to remember the interview.
-That was a good question. um So, uh-oh, now you sound like you're in a cave, my brother.
+That was a good question.

 Speaker

+So, uh-oh, now you sound like you're in a cave, my brother.
 So, yeah.
-So, anyways, we just mute yourself for now and we'll keep it moving.
-So, anyways, Ian, all right, well, hey, as we talked about, it's a legendary career, not legendary, but it's a legacy of a career that he set in the Barclay Center in Brooklyn.
+So, anyways, we' just mute yourself for now, and we'll keep it moving.
+So, anyways, Ian, all right.
+Well, hey, as we talked about, it's a legendary career not legendary, but it's a legacy of a career that bark place center in Brooklyn.

 00:28:36